mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 - TTorture: This speciality governs the collection of emotional, orture: physical and psychological methods in which an interrogator can get a victim to break.
-Through an assortment of unsavoury methods, the character can get anyone to say what he needs them to.
+Through an assortment of unsavory methods, the character can get anyone to say what he needs them to.
     _Knowing a true confession from a false one:_ 1-6 Seconds, Intelligence, Routine (+2).